fl720/Y1_Matlab_Practice/Y2_Summer_Project/README.md

 **DISCRIPTION:** Auto-filling filter constant in the PID controller within given range.
 Upgraded from AFCOF, contaning more features as required by group.

+**FEATURES:** Able to plot the simulated RMS error against filter constant (inputs) at the end at given Kp, Ki, Kd and filter cut-off frequency values.
+It will also give energy consumption in the output data.
+However, plot of energy consumption against filter constant is not provided.

+**PRECAUTIONS:**
+ - 1, Need to manually press "ctrl + c" to stop current simulation process when the simualtion is crashed/paused.
+Then, input subsequent number range into the initial values (a).
+Restart the process by using section break to prevent previous data being cleared from the working space.

+ - 2, Read the checklist and type Y at each requirement to comfirm before running the ANN.

 ## Auto_Tunning_for_PID_and_Filter_Constant_Device.m

 **ABBREVIATION:** ATFIELD